Climate Action

 Suntory Group’s first net-zero CO2 Emissions plant in Japan

-The Kita Alps Shinano-no-Mori Water Plant (Omachi City, Nagano Prefecture) which started operation in May 2021 as a fourth water source for Suntory Tennensui Mineral Water, become the Suntory Group’s first net-zero CO2 Emissions plant in Japan through adoption of solar power generation facility and boilers which use biomass fuel, electric power procurement derived from renewable energy as well as offsetting.
+The Suntory Kita Alps Shinano-no-Mori Water Plant (Omachi City, Nagano Prefecture) which started operation in May 2021 as a fourth water source for Suntory Tennensui Mineral Water, become the Suntory Group’s first net-zero CO2 emissions plant in Japan through adoption of solar power generation facility and boilers which use biomass fuel, electric power procurement derived from renewable energy as well as offsetting.

 • *1